daddy0603/stern-halma-plus/README.md

 Sternhalma Plus is a modified version of Sternhalma, with 2 players and 15 marbles per each player.
 Sternhalma Plus is only for 2 players, but more interesting and strategical than original version.

 ![](img/halma_plus.png)

+💬 How to use this source?

+   ✅ run selfplay.py to collect play data
+   ✅ run train.py to train from selfplay dataset
+   ✅ run test.py to test best model
+   ✅ run server.py to start Flask server